Are you looking for creative ways to celebrate Dot Day in the classroom? You’re in the right spot!

 Dot Day STEAM Challenge Task Cards

-Our STEAM Dot Day activity encourages students to work creatively in teams to construct three-dimensional shapes in a competitive environment.
+Our STEAM Dot Day activity cards encourage students to work creatively in teams to construct three-dimensional shapes in a competitive environment.
 Students are guided through the construction of eight different three-dimensional shapes (using sticky tack or gumdrop lollies) and toothpicks.
 What a great way to celebrate International Dot Day in a hands-on way!

 Comments